maxfinnsjo/droplet/README.md

 # Droplet

-An animated water drop button with a satisfying drip-drop effect.
+An animated water drop button with a drip-drop-pop effect.

 [Click here to see it in action](https://maxfinnsjo.github.io/droplet/droplet.html)